kamicane/prime/doc/prime.md

 ### Parameters

-1. methods - (*object*) An object containing methods. `this` in the method will refer to the first argument passed the method.
+1. methods - (*object*) An object containing methods.

 ### Returns

+Returns a plain `[Object object]` whose `prototype` property is set to the passed methods.
+Generics are also automatically generated for each of the passed in methods, and attached to the object.

 ### Example